 I stopped writing my story and instead turned to media outlets to find out what was happening.
 I read a few of the news stories about a civilian dying and that a few firefighters had been injured.
 I didn’t get a bad feeling about the fire and I didn’t think my friend Matt was hurt.
 He was so well trained and experienced that I never would have imagined what unfolded happening to him.
-It was a scary reminder that it could happen to anyone.
+It was truly a case of being in the wrong spot at the wrong time and it was a scary reminder that it could happen to anyone.

 There were conflicting news reports that a firefighter, who was critically injured, had died.
 Some stories said a firefighter and a civilian had died, while one posted an editor’s note that officials said a firefighter had died but were no longer confirming that.
 I started thinking about the importance of accuracy in reporting so that people are informed.
 About an hour later I learned from my journalism friend and another firefighter that Matthew LeTourneau was the critically injured firefighter and he had passed away.
 My journalism friend heard from two sources.
 Hearing information from your trusted source is like hearing a secret from your best friend, you know what they are saying is true.

-Shortly after the press conference announcing his death by Philadelphia Fire Commissioner Adam Thiel, my fire company was dispatched for an automatic fire alarm.
+Shortly after the press conference when Philadelphia Fire Commissioner Adam Thiel announced the line-of-duty-death, my fire company was dispatched for an automatic fire alarm.
 Wiping the tears away from my eyes, I drove to the firehouse because we were called to help.
 The American flag at the firehouse was already at half-staff.

 I started thinking about the Philadelphia firefighters who were there that day and what they were going through.
 When we responded for the fire alarm, I thought about how the Philadelphia Fire Department would continue responding to calls as they dealt with the loss in their own way, just like we would.